 Ridesharing is not a new industry.
 It was prominent in the 17th century across Europe but became even more popular in England’s city streets during the industrial revolution with the invention of the hansom cab.
 Soon, motorized vehicles took the stage and replaced horse-drawn carriages.
 Creativity and innovation have led shared mobility to progress through the ages while leaving behind obsolete technologies and practices.
 Just like horse-drawn carriages, taxis are becoming a remnant of a bygone era.
-New options of shared mobility are growing, and the future will only bring more.
+New options of shared mobility are growing, and future cities will only bring more.

 The concept will never change: to get people from point A to point B. However, innovation is changing the ways one reaches this point B.